Very Secure

 It's tough to come to terms with the idea that my "internal software" may be broken.
 I know I am handicapped day in and day out by being ESL - English as a Single Language.

 Spanish is similar to English.
-But certain aspects of Spanish, such verb conjugation rendering pronouns unnecessary, make it more concise than English.
+But certain aspects of Spanish, such as verb conjugation rendering pronouns unnecessary, make it more concise than English.
 If I could think in Spanish, perhaps I would be able to compactly store certain concepts in my head.

 ..